-in use.
-This datastream would print the check on the following page (assuming the check macro and the signature are loaded as flash resources).
+The following example shows the MICR Mode commands and Hex Transfer commands in use.
+This data stream would print the check-toot the food wing fragter (assaudh fing the food of the check macro and the signature are loaded as flash resources).